lightblue-platform/lightblue-docs-user/cookbook/enums.md

         }
 ```

-This implementation allows you to read an object with an unknown enum value from Lightblue and then save it back, without sacrificing type safty for known values.
+This implementation allows you to read an object with an unknown enum value from Lightblue and then save it back, without sacrificing type safety for known values.